 PARTNERSHIPS: Collaborating with action-minded communities to plan, work and inspire intentional kindness in others that helps to foster neighborhood decency and a better local community.

 Since our inception in 2003, we have continued to expand our efforts to provide essential resources for the economically disadvantaged communities and for all those who have been marginalized by difficult circumstances.
-This is even more critical now as individuals and families continue to be impacted by COVID-19 and recent riots in our local communities.

 Our food programs and support services, holiday help outreaches, medical foot care, and shoe programs continue to grow and offer much-needed relief for hundreds of people in need every month.